 UL Solutions to Gain Approval for Your Electronic Products

-In 2012 Compulsory Registration Scheme (CRS) was introduced by Department of Electronics and Information Technology (DeitY) along with Bureau of Indian Standards (BIS).
+In 2012 Compulsory Registration Scheme (CRS) was introduced by Department of Electronics and Information Technology (DeitY) now called Ministry of Electronics and Information Technology (MeitY) along with Bureau of Indian Standards (BIS).
 The scheme then covered 15 electronic and consumer products and added another 15 products in 2014.
 Under this scheme it is mandatory for manufacturers to get their products registered before launching them in market.